Lambda Sigma Handbook

 ARTICLE VII.
 DISSOLUTION

 If at any time Lambda Sigma Society disbands, after all financial obligations have been met by Lambda Sigma Society, the remaining monies will be distributed equally among institutions of the remaining active chapters not on probation.

 ARTICLE VIII.
 AMENDMENTS

-The bylaws may be amended at any National Presidents Conference by the affirmative vote of two-thirds of the delegates, or at any time by the affirmative vote of two-thirds of the chapters, with a lack of response from a chapter constituting an affirmative vote.
+The bylaws may be amended at any National Presidents Conference by the affirmative vote of two-thirds of the delegates, or at any time by the affirmative vote of two-thirds of the chapters, with a lack of response from a chapter within 30 days pconstituting an affirmative vote.
 An affirmative vote of a chapter shall be a majority vote of those present and voting on the amendment at any meeting which has a quorum.